Laptop/computer buying guide: 8 vital tips to know before you purchase

-CPU: The “mind” of your computer, the processor has a huge effect on performance, but reliant on what you want to do.
+CPU: The “mind” of your computer, the processor, has a massive effect on performance but reliant on what you want to do.
 Even the least-expensive prototype may be good enough.

 Intel Core i9:

 - Replacing the Core i7 as the new top-line CPU from Intel, Core i9 processors provide faster performance than any other mobile card chips.
-Available only on finest laptop/computers, workstations and quality-end gaming rigs.
+Available only on most good laptops/computers, workstations, and quality-end gaming rigs.
 What Laptop Should I Buy Core i9 Central Processing Units are only worth their premium value if you’re a power user.
 You use the most demanding applications and programs.

 Intel Core i7 Processor.

 - A step up from Core i5 processor, which Models with statistics that end in HQ or K usage higher wattage.
-Also have 4 cores, allowing for even quicker gaming and output.
+Also, have four cores, allowing for even quicker gaming and output.
 There are also Core i7 Y series processors that have lower power and presentation.
 Keep an eye out for Central Processing Units that have a 10 in the model number.
-Because they are part of Intel’s latest, 10th Generation Core Series, and offer better performance.
-Note that Intel’s H-series 9th Generation Central Processing Units are available now.
+Because they are part of Intel’s latest 10th Generation Core Series and offer better performance, note that Intel’s H-series 9th Generation Central Processing Units are available now.

 Intel Core i5:

 - Suppose you’re searching for a mainstream laptop/computer with the best mixture of price and performance.
 Get one with an Intel Core i5 CENTRAL PROCESSING UNIT.
-Those with the Y in the name are small power and have worse performance.
+Those with the Y in the name are small power and have worse accounts.
 Simultaneously, models with an HQ use more wattage and appear in thicker gaming and workstation systems.
-Intel’s newest 10th Generation “Ice Lake” Central Processing Units have 4 cores, and several useful features, including Wi-Fi 6 sustenance, Thunderbolt three integration and better Artificial Intelligence.
+Intel’s newest 10th Generation “Ice Lake” Central Processing Units have four cores and several useful features, including Wi-Fi 6 sustenance, Thunderbolt three integration, and better Artificial Intelligence.